influxdata/telegraf/plugins/parsers/json_v2/README.md

 ### `field` and `tag` config options

-`field` and `tag` represent the elements of [line protocol](https://docs.influxdata.com/influxdb/v2.0/reference/syntax/line-protocol/), which is used to define a `metric`.
+`field` and `tag` represent the elements of [line protocol](https://docs.influxdata.com/influxdb/v2.0/reference/syntax/line-protocol/).
 You can use the `field` and `tag` config tables to gather a single value or an array of values that all share the same type and name.
-With this you can add a field or tag to a metric from data stored anywhere in your JSON.
-If you define the GJSON path to return a single value then you will get a single resutling metric that contains the field/tag.
-If you define the GJSON path to return an array of values, then each field/tag will be put into a separate metric (you use the # character to retrieve JSON arrays, find examples [here](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md#arrays)).
+With this you can add a field or tag to a line protocol from data stored anywhere in your JSON.
+If you define the GJSON path to return a single value then you will get a single resutling line protocol that contains the field/tag.
+If you define the GJSON path to return an array of values, then each field/tag will be put into a separate line protocol (you use the # character to retrieve JSON arrays, find examples [here](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md#arrays)).

 Note that objects are handled separately, therefore if you provide a path that returns a object it will be ignored.
 You will need use the `object` config table to parse objects, because `field` and `tag` doesn't handle relationships between data.
 Each `field` and `tag` you define is handled as a separate data point.